-The first week post-knee replacement concentrates on achieving specific functional milestones: bending your knee to at least 90 degrees, straightening it completely, walking short distances independently, and managing stairs safely.
-Research from the Journal of Arthroplasty indicates that patients who achieve these early goals typically experience better long-term outcomes, including greater final range of motion and faster return to daily activities.
-Your physiotherapist at Physio Cottage will design a progressive program that respects your pain tolerance while pushing you toward these critical benchmarks.
+In the first week after knee replacement, the emphasis is on achieving functional milestones: bending the knee to at least 90 degrees, fully straightening it, walking short distances independently, and managing stairs safely.
+Research from the Journal of Arthroplasty shows that meeting these early goals leads to better long-term results, such as improved range of motion and quicker return to daily activities.
+Your physiotherapist will create a progressive program tailored to your pain tolerance and recovery pace.

-Arthroscopic procedures like meniscus repair or ACL reconstruction typically allow physiotherapy to begin within 1-3 days post-surgery.
-These minimally invasive techniques involve smaller incisions and less tissue disruption, enabling earlier movement.
-However, ACL reconstruction requires careful attention to graft healing, with initial exercises focusing on reducing swelling, restoring full extension, and gentle range-of-motion work before progressing to strengthening phases.
+For other knee surgeries, the timeline varies based on the procedure’s invasiveness.
+Arthroscopic surgeries, such as meniscus repair or ACL reconstruction, usually allow physiotherapy to start within 1-3 days.
+These minimally invasive approaches involve smaller incisions, enabling earlier intervention.
+For ACL reconstruction, initial exercises prioritize reducing swelling, restoring full extension, and gentle range-of-motion work to protect the graft before advancing to strengthening.

 Also Read: Everything You Need to Know About Choosing Physiotherapy in Scarborough